agworkgit/cuddlecraze/README.md

 ## APIs

-- YouTube API - provides a dynamically-created YouTube video with tips on how to care for your chosen breed
+- REST API - provides a dynamically-created YouTube video with tips on how to care for your chosen breed
 - Random Dog Facts - provides a random dog fact for fun and flavour

 ## Libraries/Technologies